 Removable artificial teeth to replace your missing teeth, commonly known as “false teeth”.

 Dentures are removable artificial teeth that act as a replacement for your missing natural teeth.
-These artificial teeth are attached to a base plate made of plastic (acrylic) and/or metal.
+These teeth are attached to a base plate made of plastic (acrylic) and/or metal.
 Wearing dentures not only restore your appearance but more importantly aids in your day to day functions such as speaking and eating.

 In some situations whereby extraction of front teeth is required, the aesthetic look may be a concern and you may require something to close the missing gap immediately.
 In such cases, immediate dentures can be made prior to the extraction and inserted right after the extraction is done.
 However, some adjustments and reline of the denture may be required a few months later after the extraction wound heals and recover so that the denture will fit better.